 Apart from the main attractions, there are other things you can do there, but this is all at a cost.
-For example, you can while away the hours at the Spa,or you can even visit the on-site waterpark, Splash Landings, but both can get hugely busy during the peak periods, so you really do need to make a day of going to those places too.
-Splash Landings is the place for everybody, and, when it’s not full, you really can let your hair down (or not) and just let go of the flow of life for a few hours!
+For example, you can while away the hours at the Spa, or you can even visit the on-site waterpark and Splash Landings, but both can get hugely busy during the peak periods, so you really do need to make a day of going to those places too.
+Splash Landings is the place for everybody, and when it’s not full, you really can let your hair down (or not) and just let go of the flow of life for a few hours.
 When it is busy, though, it sometimes doesn’t feel like you really get the full value of your time there, so it is probably best to plan ahead before you go, just like with the theme park, if you can.

 Queue Times: The Inside Track